thecamp-toolbox/Livrable-WIP/readme.md

 ## Structure

-Projects > Project > Slideshow / livrable
+Programs > Program (client HP) > Slideshow
+Also, possibility to have projects under program.

 ## Elements